johnkdevops/terraform-aws-apache-example/README.md

 Terraform Module to provision an EC2 Instance that is running Apache.

 Not for production use.
-Just showcasing how to create a public module.
+Just showcasing how to create a public module on Terraform Registr

 main.tf
 ```hcl